Skip to main content

 • Secure data transfers and hosting

-• Maintain a record of processing activities (RAT)
+• Maintain a register of processing activities (RPA)

-The CNIL can impose fines up to 4% of annual global turnover or 20 million euros (whichever is highest) in case of serious GDPR violation.
+The CNIL may impose fines of up to 4% of annual global turnover or 20 million euros (whichever is higher) in case of serious violation of GDPR.
 For payroll data, the main risks are:

 • Excessive data retention without legal justification